Leucojum vernum

-Leucojum vernum, called the spring snowflake, is a species of flowering plant in the family Amaryllidaceae.
+Leucojum vernum, commonly called the spring snowflake, St. Agnes' flower (for the patron saint of virgins), and rarely snowbell among others, is a species of flowering plant in the family Amaryllidaceae.
 It is native to central and southern Europe from Belgium to Ukraine.
 It is considered naturalized in north-western Europe, including Great Britain and parts of Scandinavia, and in the US states of Georgia and Florida.
 This spring flowering bulbous herbaceous perennial is cultivated as an ornamental for a sunny position.
 The plant multiplies in favourable conditions to form clumps.
 Each plant bears a single white flower with greenish marks near the tip of the tepal, on a stem about 10–20 cm tall, occasionally more.

-The Latin specific epithet vernum means "relating to Spring".
-Its close relative, Leucojum aestivum, flowers in summer.
+The Latin specific epithet vernum means "relating to Spring"; its close relative, Leucojum aestivum, flowers in summer.

 Description

 Leucojum vernum is 12-35 cm tall in flower.
 Its leaves, which appear at the same time as the flowers and continue to elongate during flowering, are 5–25 mm wide and 10–25 cm long, generally reaching to below the level of the flowers.
 The flowering stem (scape) has a small central cavity and two narrow wings.
 The pendent flowers appear in spring and are usually solitary, rarely in an umbel of two.
 The flowers have six white tepals, each with a greenish or yellowish mark just below the tip.
 Each tepal is 15–25 mm long.
 The whitish seeds are about 7 mm long.